moveit/moveit.ros.org/documentation/index.markdown

 ### [Plugin Interfaces](plugins)

-MoveIt! provides many interfaces so that users can override different parts of the framework and implement new concepts without having to touching the core of the framework.
+MoveIt! provides many interfaces so that users can override different parts of the framework and implement new concepts without having to touch the core of the framework.
 This section lists the different types of plugins and provides an overview of how to use them within the framework.